 A Haskell expression of the form a b c is taken to mean the function a applied to arguments b and c.
 So if we want to take the square of the cube of 3, we must write this as square (cube 3).
-Without parentheses, it would be equivalent to (square cube) 3 - where cube rather than (cube 3) is the argument of square - which is not what we want (and is of course meaningless).
+Without parentheses, it would be equivalent to (square cube) 3 - where cube rather than (cube 3) is the argument of square - which is not what we want.